 Klaserie’s range of safari camps and lodges cater to families, groups of friends, honeymooners, and discerning travelers looking for exclusive luxury.
 Families should consider Makumu lodge, where they can book an entire lodge without age restrictions for the youngsters.
 At the same time, the Klaserie Drift, Senala, and Klaserie Camps offer fully catered or self-catering perfect for couples.

-For top tier luxury, look no further than the intimate riverside suites at Klaserie Sands River Camp or the classy exclusive suites at Baobab Ridge.
+For top-tier luxury, look no further than the intimate riverside suites at Klaserie Sands River Camp or the classy exclusive suites at Baobab Ridge.

-• A number of the lodges host bespoke bush dinners and traditional barbecues at particularly stunning outdoor spots in the reserve.
+- Some lodges host bespoke bush dinners and traditional barbecues at particularly stunning outdoor spots in the reserve.
 You can even arrange to camp at certain water holes for a truly immersive night in the African bush.

-• Ask a medical practitioner about malaria medication before you leave, as this part of South Africa carries a risk.
+Ask a medical practitioner about malaria medication before you leave, as this part of South Africa carries a risk.
 A course of prophylaxis is recommended.